What are Inventory Feeds and Why Use Them?

 1) Inventory feeds give you retailer visibility into what is in stock

-By providing your retailer with up-to-date inventory information, you prevent them from listing out-of-stock items on their site as in-stock.
-Selling out-of-stock orders becomes very costly, as cancelling orders is expensive and tarnishes your reputation.
+By providing your retailer with up-to-date inventory information, you prevent them from listing out-of-stock items on their site as in stock.
+Selling out-of-stock orders becomes costly, as canceling orders is expensive and tarnishes your reputation.

 2) Inventory feeds set customer expectations

-When your retailers have up-to-date site listings, your customers are able to properly gauge their expectations and only order items that are currently available.
+When your retailers have up-to-date site listings, customers can adequately gauge their expectations and only order currently available items.

 3) Inventory feeds increase efficiency